syangaskhan/my.screen.time/README.md

-## Analysis looking at effect of grayscale on my phone usage
+Analysis looking at the effect of grayscale on my phone usage